axelchalon/axelchalon.github.io/0-book-review/_posts/2025-10-20-erotic-mind-jack-morin-summary.md

 - **Arousal/attraction as a spark — you have to be neither too close nor too far.** "In both love and lust, the challenge is to find an optimal distance — neither too close nor too far."
 - **"Companionate lovers"** (very similar) — not with passionate sex, but just getting along really well (soul friends). **"Warm sex."**
 	- **"In most cases, an awareness of similarity is friendship, whereas an awareness of difference is passion."**
 - Sex Talks: re-state intentions explicitly (× [Sex Talks]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %})).
-E.g. "I value our sexual relationship so much that I've been thinking baout how to make it even better." (× Culture Map)
+E.g. "I value our sexual relationship so much that I've been thinking about how to make it even better." (× [Culture Map]({% link 0-book-review/_posts/2025-12-05-culture-map-erin-meyer-summary.md %}#^meta))
 - Recall (together) past peak turn-ons.
 ^
 - **Sensual touching activity** (sensate focus) — goal-less, not performance-based.
 Reconnecting with pleasure (e.g. taking turn massaging).
 As an activity to counter performance pressure.